learn-want/ETH2.0-reward/Readme.md

 To get started with this repository:
 1. Clone the repository to your local machine.
-2. Get an Beacon Chain Node URL or run a local node. please refer to [Teku](https://docs.teku.consensys.io/development/get-started/start-teku) to run the Teku cilent in the archive mode
+2. Get an Beacon Chain Node URL or run a local node. please refer to [Teku](https://docs.teku.consensys.io/development/get-started/start-teku) to run the Teku cilent in the archive mode.
 3. cd into the repository directory by executing `cd ETH2.0-reward`.
 4. Install Python and the necessary dependencies by executing conda env  `pip install -r requirements.txt`.
-5. Acquire a beacon chain node URL and put it into the data collection script in the [data_collection](code/data_collection).
+5. Acquire a beacon chain node URL and put it into the data collection scripts in the [data_collection](code/data_collection).
-6. Execute the scripts within the [data_collection](code/data_collection) directory to gather initial datasets,please follow the steps below:
+6. Switch to the code folder by executing `cd code`, and execute the scripts within the [data_collection](code/data_collection) directory to gather initial datasets,please follow the steps below:
     - run `get_attestation_reward.py`
     - run `get_proposer_reward.py`
     - run `get_sync_committee_reward.py`
-    - run `aggregated_epoch_reward.py`
+    - run `aggregated_epoch_reward.py` to generate the aggregated reward data on an epoch basis.
-    - run `aggregated_daily_reward.py`
+    - run `aggregated_daily_reward.py` to generate the aggregated reward data on a daily basis.
 7. Navigate to the [data](data) directory to review the datasets.
-For the full dataset, please download the `total_validator_reward.parquet` file from the provided Harvard Dataverse link and place it in the [data](data) directory.
+For the full dataset, please download the `total_validator_reward.parquet` file from the provided Harvard Dataverse link and place it in the [aggregated_rewards](data/raw_reward_data/aggregated_rewards) directory.
 8. Utilize the code in the [decentralization_metrics_calculation](code/decentralization_metrics_calculation/) directory for data processing and analysis.
-9. Generate or examine existing visualizations in the [figure](figure) directory.
+9. Run the `result_plots.ipynb` to  generate plots of the paper or examine visualizations in the [figure](figure) directory.
+10. To verify the data we collected, you can run the `data_cross_validation.ipynb` in the [code](code) directory.